vsrinivas/fuchsia/fuchsia_paver.md

 In these cases you will see a message that asks you to run 'install-disk-image wipe'.
-If it is incompatible because it contains an older Fuchsia layout put there by installer (vs the paver) you can fix this by killing the boot-paver process on the host, switching to a different console (Alt+F3) on the target, and running `install-disk-image wipe`.
-Then reboot the target, re-run `fx boot-paver <target_type>` on the host, and the pave should succeed.
+If it is incompatible because it contains an older Fuchsia layout put there by installer (vs the paver) you can fix this by killing the fx boot process on the host, switching to a different console (Alt+F3) on the target, and running `install-disk-image wipe`.
+Then reboot the target, re-run `fx boot <target_type> -w 150` on the host, and the pave should succeed.

 ## Running without a persistent /data partition

 It is possible to run the system without a persistent data partition.
-When this is done /data is backed by a RAM filesystem and thus the device is kind of running in an incognito mode.
-To create a device without a persistent data partition you can start the boot-paver with the '--no-data' option, for example `fx boot-paver <target_type> --no-data`.
+When this is done `/data` is backed by a RAM filesystem and thus the device is kind of running in an incognito mode.
+To create a device without a persistent data partition you can start the bootserver with the '--no-data' option, for example `fx boot <target_type> --no-data -w 150`.
 If the device already has a data partition, running paver this way will **not** remove it.
 To remove the persistent data partition, don't run bootserver, boot the device into Zedboot, switch to a command line (Alt+F3), and run `install-disk-image wipe`.
 Then reboot the device into Zedboot and start boot server with
-`fx boot-paver <target_type> --no-data`.
+`fx boot <target_type> --no-data -w 150`.

 ## Changing boot target (localboot, netboot, etc) default